jasmyhigh/penumbra/docs/protocol/src/dex/action/swap.md

 * the swap `Rseed`, which is used to derive the `Rseed` for the two output notes.

 The output notes for the `Swap` can be computed given the `SwapPlaintext` and the `BatchSwapOutputData` from that block.
-The `Rseed` for each output note are computed from the `SwapPlaintext` using rate-1 Poseidon hashing with domain separators $ds_1$ and $ds_2$ defined as the `Fq` element constructed using:
+The `Rseed` for each output note is computed from the `SwapPlaintext` using rate-1 Poseidon hashing with domain separators $ds_1$ and $ds_2$ defined as the `Fq` element constructed using:

 `ds_1 = from_le_bytes(BLAKE2b-512(b"penumbra.swapclaim.output1.blinding")) mod q`